Professional development as an Instructor

 Fall 2020, 37 students

-Pedagogy and Relevant Subjects – I co-delivered this course online in the context of the COVID pandemic.
+Pedagogy and Relevant Subjects: I co-delivered this course online during the early phase of the COVID-19 pandemic.
 We reviewed the topics, content and readings, and redesigned most aspects of the learning strategy and assignments.
-We used elements of Critical Pedagogy, which were limited by the online environment (Collaborate Ultra).
+We used elements of critical pedagogy, which were limited by the online environment (Collaborate Ultra).
 We invited inspiring guest speakers into the course.
-To promote student engagement and participation, we used CoP Pedagogy, where students engaged every week in small group discussions to explore topics in-depth and collaborate on final group assignments.
+To promote student engagement and participation, we used CoP Pedagogy, where students engaged every week in small group discussions to explore topics in depth and collaborate on final group assignments.

 Philosophy of teaching

 Each of us has a unique experience of what it means to be a student.
-During my youth, my family moved to three different countries with three native languages.
-As a result, I changed schools nine times before University.
+During my youth, my family moved to three different countries, each with a different native language.
+As a result, I changed schools nine times before university.
 For me, school was about constant adaptation and catching up.
-I often felt I did not fit in and lost the motivation to learn through these challenging and frequent transitions.
-However, it was when I enrolled in a School of Social Work that I began to understand the significance of learning.
-My teachers helped me recognize that learning was not about grades, approvals or meeting social expectations.
-Instead, learning was about understanding how the world functioned, what my role could be, and how I could contribute as a Social Worker (SW).
-This provided me with a natural motivation, curiosity, and desire to learn.
+I often felt I did not fit in, and I lost my motivation to learn through these significant and frequent transitions.
+However, when I enrolled in a school of social work, I began to understand the significance of learning.
+My teachers helped me recognize that learning was not about achieving grades, getting approval or meeting social expectations.
+Instead, learning was about understanding how the world functioned, my role within it, and how I could contribute as a social worker (SW).
+This provided me with a natural motivation, curiosity and desire to learn.
 As I enter the classroom as a teacher, I am always looking for this genuine curiosity in students and trying to bring it into our learning experience.

-The learning process is complex and can be reflected by three fundamental principles: Engagement, Representation and Action (Novak, 2019).
+The learning process is complex and follows three fundamental principles: engagement, representation and action (Bracken and Novak, 2019).
 First, individuals must be engaged and motivated to learn.
 Once engaged, they need access to knowledge and materials to be learned and developed.
-Finally, learning is only complete when demonstrated; learners need opportunities to practice, express, and show their learning and apply it to real-world situations to better the individual, community, and society.
-My teaching philosophy enacts these three principles through a course design that integrates five key elements: an understanding of students’ diversity; design promoting accessibility and inclusion; student-centred pedagogies; relevant subject and topics; thoughtful inclusion of opportunities to practice and demonstrate learning.
+Finally, learning is only complete when demonstrated; learners need opportunities to practice, express and show their learning and apply it to real-world situations to better the individual, the community and society.
+My teaching philosophy enacts these three principles through course design that integrates five key elements: an understanding of students’ diversity, design that promotes accessibility and inclusion, student-centred pedagogies, relevant subjects and topics, and the thoughtful inclusion of opportunities for students to practice and demonstrate their learning.

 Understanding Student Diversity, Promoting Accessibility and Inclusion